-It’s universal – the post-holiday blues.
-After the excesses of December and possible stresses that come along with it, it can be easy to feel tired and blue when you go back to work.
+It’s universal – You need some post-holiday tips to prevent the post-holiday blues!
+After a fantastic holiday, it can be easy to feel tired and blue when we return to work.
 Wellness expert, Lara Delafield shares some tips on how to cope with the post-holiday blues.

-To some degree many people experience a physical and emotional low as Christmas holidays come to an end and the start of another year begins.
+To some degree, post-holiday tips are needed as many people experience a physical and emotional low as their holiday ends and the start of another year begins.

-With a massive rise in wellness tourism worldwide and efforts to increase conscious and mindful living, many people may have managed to maintain their physical and emotional sanity over this period.
-Whether you’re worn out or feeling ready to take on new challenges, here are some practical tools to help you to integrate into a healthy and prosperous New Year with the minimal amount of stress.
+With the increased rise in wellness tourism worldwide and efforts to increase conscious and mindful living, many people may have managed to maintain their physical and emotional sanity over this period.
+If you are feeling a little “travel worn out, ” here are some practical tools to help you integrate into a healthy post-safari lifestyle with minimal stress.

-If you are suffering with bloating and digestive discomfort try drinking lots of water with lemon and cucumber.
-Your kidneys and liver may have been working overtime and this will help to restore their health and functionality.
+If you are suffering from bloating and digestive discomfort, try drinking lots of water with lemon and cucumber.
+Your kidneys and liver may have been working overtime, which will help restore their health and functionality.

 A liquid probiotic will also aid in the balance of good/bad bacteria and ensure your stomach maintains homeostasis.

 Keep moving.
-Go for a walk, a cycle or a swim or push harder and hit the gym.
 Keep the body active.
+Go for a walk, cycle, swim, or push harder and hit the gym.

 Ensure you create some new productive daily routines and perhaps create a vision board or book

 Spend time in nature.
-It is the best possible cure to most ills.
+It is the best possible cure for most ills.

 Start a gratitude journal each morning and start the day focusing on the positive aspects of both yourself and your life.
 This also helps you shake off the “victim” mentality”.